 38. What is data modeling?

+This question is present in any of the Tableau interview questions blogs.
+Get an idea on this.
 Data modeling is the analysis of data objects that are used in a business or other context and the identification of the relationships among these data objects.
 Data modeling is the first step in performing object-oriented programming.

 39. What is your daily work process in Tableau?

 I think we all work on different projects using Tableau, so the work begins from understanding the requirement, and then we have to get the required data, create a storyboard, create visualizations in Tableau, and then present it to the client for review.